wahlstedt/codebook/README.md

 The standard game has 25 words, each player gets 9 target words and 3 black words, and you both need to find a total of 15 words in order to win.
 By using the game configuration you can create new variants by changing the number of words and their distribution.

 You do this by editing the numbers in the table of word combinations.
 There's three different word types, represented by the circles: target words, unused words and black words.
-These can be combined in 9 ways, but since the game is symmetric (both players have the same combinations) you can only adjust 6 values.
+These can be combined in 9 ways, but you can only adjust 6 values to keep the game symmetric (both players have the same combinations).

-The values for the combinations where the words are the same type for both players are set _in total_, while the other combinations are set with the number _per player_, in order to keep the game symmetric.
+The values for the combinations where the words are the same type for both players are set _in total_, while the other combinations are set with the number _per player_, to keep the game symmetric.

 ### Interactive mode
 The _first_ page is by default interactive to enable play on device.
 Click on words to toggle their status.
 Found